Top Menu

 • Forum topics should be of broad general interest to meeting attendees (e.g., policy issues, funding of research).
 The chair will decide the speaking format and convey the concept to the speaking team.

 • A co-chair and discussant are optional roles.
+A chair or co-chair can be a speaker.

 • The chair will submit the overall session title and summary abstract (maximum 250 words).